 6. Industry Stalwarts to Set the Stage for New Launches

 Several new cryptocurrencies went into nonexistence even before they could get a foothold.
 Regulatory hurdles dulled the enthusiasm of numerous investors, particularly Mastercard and Visa.

 But 2020 will likely be the year for crypto-friendly regulations.
-Social media giant, Facebook, is launching Libra soon, and by the end of the year, the finance industry’s JPMorgan is out to start JPM coin.
+The social media giant, Facebook, is launching Libra soon, and by the end of the year, the finance industry’s JPMorgan is out to start the JPM coin.